The Dark Side of Marvin Gaye’s 1st Marriage Involved His Wife’s 15-Year-Old Niece

-Marvin Gaye was a titan of Motown soul during its heyday, a pop perfectionist with a voice like velvet who gave a generation of lovers a soundtrack to express their feelings.
+Marvin Gaye was a titan of Motown soul music during its heyday, a pop perfectionist with a voice like velvet who gave a generation of lovers a soundtrack to express their feelings.
 Listeners instantly fell for the dulcet tones of Gaye’s creativity.
 But his relationships with people closer to him were intensely fraught for most of his life.

 Gaye’s journey with his first wife, Anna Gordy, started sweetly enough but eventually became poisonous for both parties.
 Chaos in his personal life masked by the serenity of his voice was a theme that originated in his childhood, where his abusive relationship with his father began and followed him until his tragic end.